enkore/j4-dmenu-desktop/BUILDING.md

 statically (unless the build system is overridden or dependencies are provided externally).

+J4-dmenu-desktop also depends on [bats-core](https://github.com/bats-core/bats-core).
+It is an **optional external** dependency.
+It is used for system testing to supplement Catch2 tests.
+If bats-core is not available, bats tests will be marked as skipped.

+The Bats testsuite includes tests for various supported terminal emulators.
+These tests are optional, if a certain terminal emulator is available and executable (a display server is available), they are enabled, otherwise they are skipped.
+The following terminal emulators can be tested: `i3` (provider of `i3-sensible-terminal`), `xterm`, `alacritty`, `kitty`, `terminator` and `gnome-terminal`.

-J4-dmenu-desktop won't depend on Catch2 if unit tests are disabled.
+J4-dmenu-desktop won't depend on Catch2 or Bats if tests are disabled.

 ## Building with CMake
 Out-of-source builds are fully supported.